 Not everybody flies, but for those who do, flights will make up the most significant part of your carbon footprint.
-To put it in context, one transatlantic flight generates more CO2 than eating meat for a year, or a year’s worth of driving, and more than a resident of India will in an entire year.
+To put it in context, one return transatlantic flight generates more CO2 per passenger than eating meat for a year, or a year’s worth of driving, and more than a resident of India will in an entire year.

 The aviation industry only contributes 3% of global emissions so it can’t be that bad, can it?

 Taking all greenhouse gasses into consideration, aviation is responsible for about 5% of global emissions.
 But that's not because emissions from aviation are low, it's because it serves a very small proportion of people: less than 10% of the world’s population has ever been on a plane.
 Here in the West, where we fly a lot, flights make up the largest part of our carbon footprints.

 Isn’t it those businessmen flying for work all the time who are responsible for most of the emissions?

 Flying business class is approximately three times more carbon heavy than flying economy class.
 This is because business class seats take up more space, so each person accounts for a greater proportion of the plane’s emissions.
 (So if you do fly, it should always be in economy class.)